-- Text message conversations;

 - Instant message conversations;

 - Social networking pages;

-- Call logs or any other types of communications; photographs or audio or video recordings; and, - Logs or other copies of documents.
+- Call logs or any other types of communications; photographs or audio or video recordings; and,

+- Logs or other copies of documents.

-You may consult USC's Title IX Coordinator by calling (213) 740-5086 or with Confidential Advocates of RSVP at (213) 740-9355 for assistance.
+You may consult USC's Title IX Coordinator by calling (213) 740-5086 or with Confidential Advocates of CARE-SC at (213) 740-9355 for assistance.